More

 As indicated above, while we have made great progress, we cannot yet declare victory and proclaim that data is not only flowing seamlessly throughout the healthcare system but that the data is accessible and easily understood by all parties that need access to the data and protected from those that do not.

 Data quality and privacy remain significant barriers to achieving the dream of semantic interoperability.
-Until we can all agree on the parameters that define data quality and agree to capture and transmit data in a standard and agreed upon way, we will not achieve the goals of the triple aim, higher quality healthcare at lower costs and with less of a burden on clinicians.
+Until we can all agree on the parameters that define data quality and agree to capture and transmit data in a standard and agreed-upon way, we will not achieve the goals of the triple aim, higher quality healthcare at lower costs and with less of a burden on clinicians.

 Data quality can be defined in many ways.
 I define it as data that is complete, accurate, consistent, valid, and relevant.
 There are of course other characteristics of high-quality data but if we can focus on these five areas, we will have achieved an impressive leap in the quality and value of the data that is being shared across the healthcare system today.
-One important step towards achieving this level of data quality is agreeing on and using valid and up to date codes to standardize the data.
+One important step towards achieving this level of data quality is agreeing on and using valid and up-to-date codes to standardize the data.
 Ideally, the data is codified to standards such as RxNORM for medications, LOINC for observations, and SNOMED CT for problems.
 The earlier in the data life cycle the data is codified the more accurate, valid, consistent, and relevant that data becomes.
 In other words, data should be initially captured using the correct terminology standard for the type of information it represents.
 Realizing that is not always possible, it is important to Map data to these standards before using it in downstream applications and processes.

 Now let’s talk about data privacy.
-As the industry struggles with sharing relevant and meaningful data between HIPAA covered entities, with the patients consent, and following applicable regulations and organizational policies, there is a tug of war between appropriate sharing and the application of necessary safeguards.
-In the U.S, we have a patchwork of state laws that govern consent and data privacy that are more restrictive than HIPAA.
-These laws cover important topics such as when can a minor consent to care?
+As the industry struggles with sharing relevant and meaningful data between HIPAA-covered entities, with the patients’ consent, and following applicable regulations and organizational policies, there is a tug-of-war between appropriate sharing and the application of necessary safeguards.
+In the U.S., we have a patchwork of state laws that govern consent and data privacy that are more restrictive than HIPAA.
+These laws cover important topics such as when can a minor consent to care.
 What type of care can they consent to?
-Who has access to information and under what circumstances.
+Who has access to information and under what circumstances?
 Some states, such as California have put specific restrictions around the sharing of specific reproductive healthcare procedures in the context of legal action by another state where the care rendered in California might not be legal in the state bringing legal action.
-Contrast this with the need to stay compliant with information blocking rules as codified in regulatory documents such as the HTI-1 rules.
+Contrast this with the need to stay compliant with information-blocking rules as codified in regulatory documents such as the HTI-1 rules.
 These are real challenges that every healthcare organization or data aggregator needs to be aware of and compliant with.

 The future of interoperability